DarkPhoenix6853/RelicBot/README.md

 * Add a remake command - ++remake ID @players
     * Opens squad "ID"
     * uses the same text
-    * fills it with players immediately
     * posts a new host message
-    * only works if the old host uses it
+    * Only works if target squad is closed
-        * Also only if the tagged players were in the squad?
+    * If tagged players were in the original squad, join them immediately
     * Change "Squad" command to show original message
         * Make it work for closed squads
 * Add a bump command